The new CP series features authentic sound and realistic touch giving a closest possible feel to that of an acoustic piano.

 It can be compared with CP4 stage piano but is way more feature rich and advance and of course one step above CP4 for sure.

 The only downside as a reviewer I can count is the price.
 The price of CP 88 and CP 73 is $1800+ which seems a lot.
 But if you are a professional you know its worth it.

 Both of the CP series keyboard CP 88 and CP 73 is simply a master piece and offers everything a professional can looks for.

 The CP series is great option for your next stage piano.

 The above mentioned all the features allow you to be creative with the CP series.
 You can thank Yamaha engineers because the CP series is really awesome and is surely impeccable.

-Till Then.
 Keep and Spread Love